martinring/thesis/src/2-Pre-Deployment.md

 ### Underlying Semantics

-[We based our reasoning about the semantics on the reduction to Kripke structures.
-At it's core a Kripke structure consists of a set of states, a transition relation between states, and an associated set of atomic propositions for each state, which hold within that state.
+[We base our reasoning about the semantics on the reduction to Kripke structures.
+At its core a Kripke structure consists of a set of states, a transition relation between states, and an associated set of atomic propositions for each state, which hold within that state.
 By adopting Kripke structures, we are able to encapsulate crucial concepts like state transitions and